Water Quality Monitoring

 Save Our Streams

 The Friends of Peak Creek began stream quality monitoring in 2014 and posting the results on the Virginia Save Our Streams (VASOS) database.
 FOPC members Sandy and John Randolph are certified stream monitors and Master Naturalists.
-With the help of recorder Ron Hall, they monitor Peak Creek at Heritage Park in the Town of Pulaski.
+With the help of recorder Ron Hall, they monitored Peak Creek at Heritage Park in the Town of Pulaski.
+In 2024 members of the New River Valley Chapter of Virginia Master Naturalists have taken over their duties.
+Their first assessment this year included FOPC members as well.

 The monitoring is an ecological assessment that nets bottom dwelling macro-invertebrate organisms from the water using a standardized collection method.
 The organisms caught are identified and counted.
 The numerical distribution of species indicates the ecological integrity and long-term quality of the creek water.
 For example, some species are highly tolerant of poor water quality (e.g., worms, leeches, scuds).
 Others are intolerant (e.g., larvae of mayflies, stoneflies, caddisflies).